luiswirth/bsc-thesis/src/matter.typ

   ],
 ) <img:global_whitneys>

-Via linear combination of the global basis functions we can obtain any piecewise-linear differential-form from the Whitney space.
+Via linear combination of these GSF we can obtain any Whitney form.

+We can for instance construct the following constant, purely divergent, and purely rotational vector fields.
 #figure(
   grid(
     columns: (1fr, 1fr, 1fr),